LeivurGargiulo/course-registration-system/docs/supabase-setup.md

 postgresql://postgres.abcdefghijklmnop:[YOUR-PASSWORD]@aws-0-sa-east-1.pooler.supabase.com:6543/postgres
 ```

+**Note**: Make sure to use the "Transaction pooler" connection string, not the "Direct connection" one, as it's optimized for serverless applications.

 ## Step 3: Add to Replit Secrets

 1. In your Replit project, go to the **Secrets** tab (lock icon in left sidebar)